This post highlights the best things to do Los Olivos, California (Santa Barbara County). Plus, where to drink and eat in this beautiful town!

 Cities.
 Cities.
 Cities.
 Oh, how we love cities.
-Itineraries such as Rome-Florence-Venice, Prague-Budapest-Vienna or San Francisco-Los Angeles-San Diego can send mass excitement shivers to hard core explorers and good life lovers.
+Itineraries such as Rome-Florence-Venice, Prague-Budapest-Vienna, or San Francisco-Los Angeles-San Diego can send mass excitement shivers to hardcore explorers and good life lovers.

 I am guilty of being a city devotee (the bigger the better).
 I have thought about moving to a place with a slower pace but, ironically, this thought gives me an inexplicable sense of anguish.
-Maybe that is why I have chosen chaotic, out of control Los Angeles as my home base.
+Maybe that is why I have chosen chaotic, out-of-control Los Angeles as my home base.

 But one thing I know: never underestimate a town or place for being small, remote, hidden.

 Every time I comment about my visits to the Santa Ynez Valley (or Santa Barbara), a necessary question arises.

 Yes, at last, I visited the tiny town of Los Olivos.
 So tiny that in fact, I almost missed it because I got distracted looking at some maps while my husband was driving around.
 The centrally located flagpole got his attention.

 “Have we arrived?” he asked while scanning the streets.

 “Ewww,” I murmured while taking a look at the flagpole, “Yes.
 Pull out here.”

 A few hours walking around was enough to discover how this town is small only in physical terms.
 There are a lot of factors contributing to the star status of Los Olivos.